lakhwinder555/Demo1/README.md

-Hello Everyone Welcome to Dits!
+Hello Everyone Welcome to DIts!
 How are you ?